Valid model-free spatial prediction: Discussion

 \section{Discussion}

 In this paper, we proposed a spatial conformal prediction algorithm to provide valid, robust, and model-free prediction intervals by combining spatial methods and the classical conformal prediction.
 We provided both global and local versions to accommodate different stationarity cases and sampling designs.
 We proved their validity under various sampling designs and data-generating mechanisms.
-To the authors' knowledge, this work is the first in making the classical conformal algorithm work for non-exchangeable data.
+To the authors' knowledge, this work is among the first in making the classical conformal algorithm work for non-exchangeable data.
 Our simulation studies and real data analyses demonstrate the advantage of the proposed spatial conformal prediction algorithms.
-We also developed an {\tt R} package entitled {\tt scp} (\url{https://github.com/mhuiying/scp}) to compute plausibility and generate spatial prediction intervals using either Kriging residual or any other user-defined non-conformity measure.
+We also developed an {\tt R} package entitled {\tt scp} (\url{https://github.com/mhuiying/scp}) to compute the plausibility contours and generate spatial prediction intervals using either Kriging residual or any other user-defined non-conformity measure.

-An attractive feature of the proposed algorithms is that they are model-free in the sense that their theoretical validity does not depend on specifying the correct model.
+An attractive feature of the proposed algorithms is that they are model-free in the sense that their theoretical validity does not depend on correct specification of a model.
 In our implementations we use the squared residuals from a simple parametric model to define the non-conformity terms.
 However, as anticipated by our theoretical results, our simulation study shows that the methods work well even if the parametric family or the mean and covariance functions are misspecified, and that the results are insensitive to inaccurate estimation of the parameters in the parametric model.
 This robustness allows the methods to be applied broadly and with confidence.

 The local conformal prediction method relies on a dense grid of points around each prediction location and thus a large dataset.
 Computation time often prohibits application of spatial methods to large datasets.
-Fortunately, we are able to apply the conformal prediction method to large datasets by exploiting local algorithms and an explicit solution of the plausibility contour assuming the non-conformity measure is the squared Kriging residual.
+Fortunately, we are able to apply our method to large datasets by exploiting local algorithms and an explicit formula for the plausibility contour using the Kriging-based non-conformity score.
 Similar derivations are needed for prediction procedures other than Kriging in order to maintain computational efficiency.